Kansas Knife Law – The Complete Guide (In Plain English)

 • Gravity Knives

-• Undetectable knives which a metal detector cannot recognize
+• Undetectable knives that a metal detector cannot recognize.

 Illegal Knives in Kansas

-The following knives are illegal to possess or own in Kansas:
+The following items are illegal to possess or own in Kansas:

 • Metal knuckles